Esthetician Schools in Michigan

 - 0 continuing education hours are required to renew your license.

-If want to be an esthetician in Michigan, there are several requirements you'll need to meet to obtain a license.
+If want to be an esthetician in Michigan, there are several requirements you need to meet.

 These requirements include: